alfon08/ELEC-35X-COURSEWORK/elec35x-c1-2021-main/courseworkReadme.txt

 Task 9 (Everyone): Achieved.

-Task 10 (Anwar): achieved. although timeouts and other methods may have been preffered, the way we had implemented our code with no
+Task 10 (Anwar): Achieved.
+Although timeouts and other methods may have been preffered, the way we had implemented our code with no
-Mutex locks or writing to shared variables, it did not seem feasible to use them. so we opted for a watchdog.
-It is started in main for 30 seconds, so if it's not kicked wihting that time, we know the system is hanging so it resents. in the buffer, if we get a critical error, it resets the timer and after 30 seconds, the whole program resets as specified.
+Mutex locks or writing to shared variables, it did not seem feasible to use them, so we opted for a watchdog.
+It is started in main for 30 seconds, so if it's not kicked wihtin that time, we know the system is hanging so it resents.
+In the buffer, if we get a critical error, it resets the timer and after 30 seconds, the whole program resets as specified.

-Task 11 (Ryan and Alfonso): in the plot command from azure, writting a L, a T or a P will select the graph displayed in the LED matrix.
+Task 11 (Ryan and Alfonso): in the "Command" command from azure, writting a L, a T or a P will select the graph displayed in the
+   LED matrix.
 L: light, T:Temperature, P: Pressure.
 Code in matrix.cpp, matrix.hpp and main (thread 6)

 Task 12 (Everyone): Achieved.
 Everything commented, indented and structured accordignly

-Due to complications related SD and one we were unaware how to resolve, we figure out a certain way the Sd card and code is uploaded before it can work. it goes as follows :
+Due to complications related SD and one we were unaware how to resolve, we figure out a certain way the Sd card and code is uploaded before it can work.
+It goes as follows :
 1. Compile and run the code
 2. Remove the SD card and reset the nucleo using the black reset button
 3. Insert the SD card and reset the nucleo again

-Azure information: In Azure we created 3 capabilities.
-3 tlemetry: Light Level, Temperature and Pressure 4 commands: Plot, LightAlarmSP, TemperatureAlarmSP and PressureAlarmSP
+Azure information: In Azure we created 7 capabilities.
+3 tlemetry: Light Level, Temperature and Pressure 4 commands: Command, LightAlarmSP, TemperatureAlarmSP and PressureAlarmSP